Puerto Rico Experience

 ENER 37002 - Puerto Rico: Road Map to a Renewable Future (1-credit, S/U)

 After Hurricane Maria hit Puerto Rico in 2017, the island’s energy infrastructure was destroyed.
 The lack of electricity in rural areas for months following the storm contributed to thousands of post-hurricane deaths.
 More recently, Hurricane Fiona challenged the electrical grid yet again.
 As the island continues the struggle for reliable power, there are calls for replacing the fossil-fuel based centralized grid with renewable microgrids, making use of abundant solar, wind, and water resources.
-This course will explore the complications of such a seemingly simple solution.
+This seminar will explore the complications of such a seemingly simple solution.

-ENER 37002 consists of eight one-hour weekly classes and a spring break immersion in Puerto Rico.
+ENER 37002 consists of six weekly classes and a spring break immersion in Puerto Rico.
 Students will learn about the opportunities and challenges that exist when communities, frustrated with governmental agencies, attempt to take matters into their own hands.
 Topics will include technological challenges along with economic, political, historical, and ethical considerations unique to Puerto Rico.

 The week on the island will be split between San Juan and the mountain town of Adjuntas.
-The main goal will be to gain insights from those caught in the struggle of rebuilding; the hard choices they must make and the complicated, sometimes messy path they are trying to forge.
+The main goal will be to gain insights from those caught in the struggle for energy equity; the hard choices they must make; and the complicated, sometimes messy path they are trying to forge.
 In Adjuntas, students will engage with the staff of an award winning community center, Casa Pueblo.
 This organization, led by Arturo Massol Deyá and his father Alexis Massol Gonzalez, has united much of the community around environmental stewardship.
-Other learning opportunities will include visits to historical and cultural sites, interaction with local college students and elementary students, solar installations, and conversations with community leaders in San Juan and Adjuntas.
+Other learning opportunities will include visits to historical and cultural sites, interactions with local college students and elementary students, solar installations, and conversations with community leaders in San Juan and Adjuntas.

-For more details, read the syllabus from 2019.
+For more details, read the tentative syllabus for Spring 2022.